arisro/behat-lumen-extension/readme.md

+## This version (v2.0.0) is compatible with Lumen 5.2; for older versions use v1.0.0.

 This is an adaptation for Lumen of the Laravel Behat Extension package (https://github.com/laracasts/Behat-Laravel-Extension).

 It's a custom Behat / Mink driver which extends the BrowserKit driver.